And the winner of Turner Prize 2016 is...

 In the last few weeks, it began to seem somehow inevitable, as predictable as Damien Hirst winning in 1995 or Mark Wallinger in 2007.

-It appeared that Helen Marten was destined to win the Turner Prize; and now at 31 and the youngest of the four shortlisted nominees, she has.
+It appeared that Helen Marten was destined to win the Turner Prize; and now at 31, the youngest of the four shortlisted nominees, she has.

 You could say an art star is born.